Showing posts with label Sports. Show all posts

 Another good walk spoiled?

-Golf fans are going to shriek with happiness as several game types are on offer with each affected by an array of realistic variables that can alter every aspect.
-Like the things that real golfers have to think about: are the type of ground, your stance, weather conditions, and so on.
+Golf fans will shriek with happiness as several game types are on offer - each affected by an array of realistic variables that can alter every aspect.
+Yes, just like the variables that real golfers have to think about: the type of ground, your stance, weather conditions, and so on.
 I'm sure experienced golfers will be drooling over the intricate settings long before they even consider teeing off?
 Heck, even as a novice, I was mightily impressed and blown away in equal measure.

 One of the things I loved was seeing each hole before playing it.
 Just like in this screenshot...